 - Ask your customers to write reviews in your post-purchase or invoice emails.
-This is one of the best ways to get a continuous flow of review from your customers and help make requesting reviews a habit in your organisation.
+This is one of the best ways to get a continuous flow of reviews from your customers and helps make requesting reviews a habit in your organisation.

-- Use the Manual Invitation Campaigns on your Brand Management Platform.
+- Use the Manual Invitation Campaigns in the Brand Management Platform.
 This is where ProductReview.com.au reaches out on your behalf to request customers to submit a review.

-- Leverage the Write Review Cards feature on your Brand Management Platform.
-This enables you to prints out a card that directs your customers to review your listing.
+- Leverage the Write Review Cards feature in the Brand Management Platform.
+This enables you to print out a card that directs your customers to review the listing.
 You can give these to customers when they are leaving your storefront or office.

-- Use the Write Review Link on your Brand Management Platform.
+- Use the Write Review link on the Brand Management Platform.
 This enables you to embed a link with pre-fillable fields into your eDMs and post-purchase emails.

-- Use regular communications like newsletters as a tool to reinforce your requests for reviews with a direct link to your listings Write Review page.
+- Use regular communications like newsletters as a tool to reinforce your requests for reviews with a direct link to the Write Review page for the listing.

-- Post a Facebook message asking your Facebook users for genuine feedback via a link to your listing’s Write Review page.
+- Post a Facebook message asking your Facebook users for genuine feedback via a link to the listing’s Write Review page.

 - Have your customers write reviews from your storefront or office.